 Peter H. White is co-chair of the Litigation Group and a member of the firm’s Executive Committee.
 He concentrates his practice on representing corporations and executives in criminal and related civil and administrative matters, including grand jury investigations, internal investigations, SEC enforcement proceedings, False Claims Act and qui tam lawsuits, and shareholder class actions.
 Pete has litigated disputes involving accounting and securities fraud, Foreign Corrupt Practices Act violations, government program fraud, false claims and statements, antitrust violations, public corruption, tax evasion, insider trading, environmental violations and other claims.
 A former Assistant U.S. Attorney for the Eastern District of Virginia and the District of Columbia, Pete has served as lead counsel in over 80 federal and local jury trials and many more bench trials.
 For nearly two decades, Pete has been lead trial counsel for individuals charged with federal fraud charges in public corruption, government programs and public company accounting.
 He has prevailed on over 95 percent of all charges that have gone to trial, and in three of his last four trials, all fraud charges have resulted in dismissal or acquittal.
 In 2015, he represented an individual charged with 60 federal fraud felony counts.
 The defendant was acquitted of all charges by the jury.

 Pete is a Fellow of the American College of Trial Lawyers.
-A recipient of the Department of Justice Director’s Award for Superior Performance as an Assistant U.S. Attorney, Pete has performed with comparable skill as a private practitioner.
-Among the many publications that have recognized him as a leading litigator are: The Best Lawyers in America (corporate compliance law, criminal defense: white collar, and litigation-securities), Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, Chambers USA, Ethisphere: Attorneys Who Matter, The Legal 500 United States, Washington DC Super Lawyers, Washingtonian’s “Washington’s Top Lawyers” (criminal defense, white collar) and The Washington Post (“Their Own Defense,” June 18, 2007).
+A recipient of the Department of Justice Director’s Award for Superior Performance as an Assistant U.S. Attorney, he has performed with comparable skill as a private practitioner.
+Pete has been recognized as a leading litigator by The Best Lawyers in America (corporate compliance law, criminal defense: white collar, and litigation-securities), Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys, Chambers USA, Ethisphere: Attorneys Who Matter, The Legal 500 US, Washington DC Super Lawyers, Washingtonian’s “Washington’s Top Lawyers” (criminal defense, white collar) and The Washington Post (“Their Own Defense,” June 18, 2007).
 Pete was featured in “Trial Pros: Schulte’s Peter White,” published by Law360, and co-authored the “Civil and Criminal Enforcement” chapter of the Insider Trading Law and Compliance Answer Book (Practising Law Institute).
 He has spoken widely on insider trading, securities enforcement and related civil litigation, and FCPA enforcement.
 Most recently, the Litigation Group, co-chaired by Pete, won Law360’s Asset Management Practice Group of the year for its representations of leading private investment funds.

 Independent Examiner for European banks that are the targets of a major DOJ investigation.